-The default withholding status for federal income tax is "married" with "three dependents" regardless of your actual marital status or number of dependents.
-The NJDPB is obligated to withhold federal income tax at this status unless you file a Form W-4P instructing us to change the withholding status or not to withhold tax.
+The default withholding status for federal income tax is married with three dependents regardless of your actual marital status or number of dependents.
+The NJDPB is obligated to withhold federal income tax at this status unless you submit a change to your federal withholding through your MBOS account using the "Income Tax Withholding" button after you receive your first retirement check.